 Thirty-three eyes in our study were treated with verteporfin PDT.
 Nine eyes received no additional treatment and experienced on average stable visual acuity and significant reduction in CRT at final follow-up.
 A combination of PDT and intravitreal anti-VEGF was administered to 24 eyes.
 Significant macular involvement with subfoveal fluid was a critical factor in deciding the use of anti-VEGF treatment.
 Timing of PDT in the combination treatment group varied, but most patients were treated at the time of their first clinic visit.
 Both early and delayed PDT have been reported to afford comparable clinical outcomes.20 Nevertheless, initial treatment in one study was found to decrease the requirement for prolonged intravitreal treatment,20 perhaps by addressing the underlying cause of fluid leakage at early stages.
 Contrary to previous reports,11,18 we failed to observe a substantial reduction in the need for anti-VEGF in patients who received PDT.

 Visual and anatomical outcomes produced by anti-VEGF monotherapy were non-inferior to combination treatment in our study, therefore a reasonable question would pertain to the overall role of PDT in management of PCV.
-The EVEREST study certainly suggested a beneficial effect of PDT at 6 months,18 however two additional randomized clinical trials (EVEREST II and PLANET, unpublished) compared anti-VEGF monotherapy with combination treatment.
-In EVEREST II, patients were randomized into receiving either ranibizumab monotherapy or ranibizumab with PDT; combination treatment was associated with a statistically significant visual acuity gain at 12 months.31 In the PLANET trial, patients received an initial loading dose of three aflibercept injections which led to significant anatomical improvement in the majority of patients.32 Individuals requiring rescue therapy continued receiving aflibercept and were randomized into receiving sham or active PDT.32 At 52 weeks, PDT did not offer a superior functional or anatomical advantage compared to aflibercept monotherapy.32 As the timing of PDT was different in each setting, the interpretation of the results of these two trials is not straightforward.
-Accumulating evidence supports the use of aflibercept monotherapy in both Asian21-23 and Caucasian patients29 with PCV, however we believe that PDT still holds a significant place, mainly as monotherapy in selected patients without central macular involvement in whom anti-VEGF injections can then be avoided.later atrophy
+The EVEREST study certainly suggested a beneficial effect of PDT at 6 months,18 however two additional randomized clinical trials (EVEREST II and PLANET) compared anti-VEGF monotherapy with combination treatment.
+In EVEREST II, patients were randomized into receiving either ranibizumab monotherapy or ranibizumab with PDT; combination treatment was associated with a statistically significant visual acuity gain at 12 months.32 In the PLANET trial, patients received an initial loading dose of three aflibercept injections which led to significant anatomical improvement in the majority of patients.33 Individuals requiring rescue therapy continued receiving aflibercept every 4 weeks and were further randomized into receiving sham or active PDT.33 At 52 weeks, PDT did not offer a superior functional or anatomical advantage compared to aflibercept monotherapy.33 As the timing of PDT was different in each setting, the interpretation of the results of these two trials is not straightforward.
+Accumulating evidence supports the use of aflibercept monotherapy in both Asian21-23 and Caucasian patients30 with PCV, however we believe that PDT still holds a significant place, mainly as monotherapy in selected patients without central macular involvement in whom anti-VEGF injections can then be avoided.
+PDT was administered in 88.9% of eyes with juxtapapillary PCV in our study, however the majority of these additionally received anti-VEGF injections due to exudative pathology involving or encroaching on the fovea.
+Although previous randomized trials studied only individuals with macular PCV,18,32,33 aggressive treatment should be considered for active juxtapapillary lesions with central macula-threatening exudative changes,5 and in such settings PDT can be safely delivered with no attendant risk of later foveal atrophy.

 As a retrospective analysis of a cohort, our study has inherent weaknesses which we recognize.
 Most importantly, it was non-randomized and treatment selection was based on clinical features.
 Nevertheless, there is important information to be drawn.

 In summary, we presented real life clinical data on the largest series of Caucasian patients with PCV reported so far.
 We found no evidence that combination PDT/aflibercept therapy was superior to aflibercept alone, and the latter had better visual outcomes.
 PDT alone was a suitable treatment where the central macula was not involved.
 Randomized studies in different settings are needed for definitive data on optimal treatment regimens for PCV taking into account the degree of macular involvement.